danielfm/danielfm.github.io/about.md

   feature: about.jpg
 ---

-My name is Daniel Martins and I'm a senior software engineer currently working at [Descomplica](http://descomplica.com.br), the largest online classroom in Brazil.
+My name is Daniel Martins and I'm a senior software engineer currently working as a SRE at
+[Jusbrasil](http://www.jusbrasil.com.br), one of the fastest growing legaltech startups in Brazil.

 I'm passionate about open source software, programming languages (specially the weird ones), machine learning, and pretty much any computer science magic you